-B- Shipping documents
+B- Fine art Shipping documents

 As mentioned in our previous article, in order to organise international shipments you will need the following documents: commercial invoice, tax documents, shipping labels and relevant certificates if they apply.
 At Convelio we try to make your life easier by providing you with a dashboard where you can access all the information about your shipments.

-C- Holiday and non-working public day:
+C- Holiday and non-working public day in France: